HaigBishop/swapbytes/README.md

 ---

 ## To Do
-- trade offer -> accept/decline
-- transfer of file
+- accept -> file transfer
 - README.md & write-up

 ---